|Nutritional Guidelines (per serving)|

 Note: If your beans are a little older or your water is hard, it may take longer.
 If the beans are still somewhat hard after the 25 minutes, replace the cover and cook for an additional 2 to 5 minutes on high pressure.
 Do a quick release and check again.

-- If the beans are very old, they may take much longer to become tender, so check for a best by date on the package before you begin.
+- If the beans are very old, they may take much longer to become tender, so check for a "best by" date on the package before you begin.

-- For Southern-style lima beans, add a ham hock or meaty ham bone to the Instant Pot along with the beans, water, and stock.
+- Ham: For Southern-style lima beans, add a ham hock or meaty ham bone to the Instant Pot along with the beans, water, and stock.
 When the beans are ready, remove the bone and dice the ham.
 Add the diced ham back to the beans and serve immediately.

-- Fry 6 strips of bacon until crisp.
+- Bacon: Fry 6 strips of bacon until crisp.
 Drain and crumble.
 Add the crumbled bacon to the lima beans along with the remaining ingredients.

-- Lima Beans With Vegetables: Add about 1 tablespoon of olive oil to the Instant Pot and select the sauté button.
+- Vegetables: Add about 1 tablespoon of olive oil to the Instant Pot and select the sauté button.
 When hot, add the chopped onion and about 1/2 cup each of diced carrots and celery.
 Sauté for about 4 to 5 minutes.
 Add the remaining ingredients and cook as directed.